-The provost's selection committee will provide general feedback on the published evaluation criteria to all proposal leads.
+As in Round 1, the provost's selection committee will provide general feedback on the published evaluation criteria to all proposal leads.

-6. If a proposal is not successful in the first round, can a revised proposal be submitted in subsequent rounds?
+6. If a proposal is not successful in the Round 2, can a revised proposal be submitted in subsequent rounds?